 In the future, Satellogic could lose its foreign private issuer status if a majority of its ordinary shares are held by residents in the United States and it fails to meet any one of the additional "business contacts" requirements.
 Although Satellogic intends to follow certain practices that are consistent with U.S. regulatory provisions applicable to U.S. companies, Satellogic's loss of foreign private issuer status would make such provisions mandatory.
 The regulatory and compliance costs to Satellogic under U.S. securities laws if it is deemed a U.S. domestic issuer may be significantly higher.
 If Satellogic is not a foreign private issuer, Satellogic will be required to file periodic reports and prospectuses on U.S. domestic issuer forms with the SEC, which are more detailed and extensive than the forms available to a foreign private issuer.
 For example, Satellogic would become subject to the Regulation FD, aimed at preventing issuers from making selective disclosures of material information.
 Satellogic also may be required to modify certain of its policies to comply with good governance practices associated with U.S. domestic issuers.
 Such conversion and modifications will involve additional costs.
 In addition, Satellogic may lose its ability to rely upon exemptions from certain corporate governance requirements of Nasdaq that are available to foreign private issuers.
 For example, the Nasdaq's corporate governance rules require listed companies to have, among other things, a majority of independent board members and independent director oversight of executive compensation, nomination of directors, and corporate governance matters.
 Nasdaq rules also require shareholder approval of certain share issuances, including approval of equity compensation plans.
 As a foreign private issuer, Satellogic is permitted to follow home country practice in lieu of the above requirements.
-As long as Satellogic relies on the foreign private issuer exemption to certain of Nasdaq's corporate governance standards, a majority of the directors on the Board are not required to be independent directors, it will not be required to have a compensation committee, it will not be required to have a nominating and corporate governance committee composed entirely of independent directors and it is not required to obtain shareholder approval of equity incentive plans.
+As long as Satellogic relies on the foreign private issuer exemption from certain of Nasdaq's corporate governance standards, a majority of directors, it will not be required to have a compensation committee, it will not be required to have a nominating and corporate governance committee composed entirely of independent directors and it is not required to obtain shareholder approval of equity incentive plans.
+To the extent Satellogic elects to take advantage of these exemptions, shareholders will not have the same protections afforded to shareholders of companies that are subject to all the Nasdaq corporate governance standards.
 Also, Satellogic would be required to change its basis of accounting from IFRS as issued by the IASB to U.S. GAAP, which may be difficult and costly for it to comply with.
 If Satellogic loses its foreign private issuer status and fails to comply with U.S. securities laws applicable to U.S. domestic issuers, Satellogic may have to de-list from Nasdaq and could be subject to investigation by the SEC, Nasdaq and other regulators, among other materially adverse consequences.